History and Use of the Railroad Handcar

 During the 1890's, the Cleveland and Toledo Railroad rented a handcar to sportsmen for hunting and fishing expeditions when rail traffic was light.

-Handcars began their decline in 1910 when the motorized speeder car saw widespread use.
+Handcars began their decline in the first few years of the 1900s when the motorized speeder car saw widespread use.
 The problem with handcars was that by the time the crew pumped to the location they were physically worn out.
 The motorized cars moved faster and required fewer men to operate.

 In 1911 Union Pacific retired the handcar from branch line service in Western Nebraska.
 Branch line track sections typically covered 10 miles, nearly twice that of mainline sections.
 Immediate labor savings became apparent.
 Between 1910 and 1915 the pace of handcar retirement could be compared to the pace of steam locomotive retirements in the late 1940's, early 1950's.